silnrsi/grcompiler/README.md

 - Nmake:
     You will need to download the ICU binaries from the following web
     site: http://site.icu-project.org/download/
-    - Create an icu folder under the grcompiler folder and unzip the archive into it.
+    - Create an icu folder under this project's top level folder and unzip the archive into it.
     - makefile.mak copies the needed binaries to the folder where grcompiler is built.
 You may need to modify the file names for the icu/bin/*.dll files in makefile.mak since the file names include the version number